 This window containing the settings of the service should appear.

-The WordPress URL of your website, WordPress Login and Password are mandatory fields.
+The License Key (Serial), The WordPress URL of your website, WordPress Login and Password are mandatory fields (use the base URL of your website, be careful with the https or http, www or not www).
 Once entered, click on the “Log In” button and you will be able to save those settings and use this new service immediately.

 In the “Synchronization / Meta” section you can link your Lightroom fields to your WordPress fields.
 On the first upload on a photo, those fields will be used.
 On future synchronizations, only the ones checked below will be updated.
 You can choose this way to manage those fields in WordPress rather than in Lightroom.